 While most applicants are granted security clearance, if the investigators find something negative, it could lead to a delay or a denial of a security clearance.

-Learn more about obtaining a security clearance by contacting the security clearance attorneys at Claery & Green, LLP today!
+Learn more about obtaining a security clearance by contacting the security clearance attorneys at Claery & Hammond, LLP today!
 We are on your side and prepared to guide you every step of the way.